Pentagram Rigidity for Centrally Symmetric Octagons: The Main Ideas

-{\bf Invariant Symplectic Form:\/} We fix some level set $\Sigma$ and assume it is a regular level set.
-A {\it symplectic form\/} on $V$ is a smooth, closed and non-degenerate $2$-form.
-Let $\omega$ be such a form.
-This form is called $T$-{\it invariant\/} if $T^*(\omega)=\omega$.
-Here $T^*$ is the usual pullback operation.
-Given $\omega$ and $F_j$, there is a unique vector field $X_j$ such that

-Here $D_V F_j$ is the directional derivative of $F_j$ in the direction of $V$.
-The vector field $X_j$ is called the {\it Hamiltonian of\/} $F_j$.
+Now suppose $\omega$ is a symplectic form on $V$ -- i.e., a closed and nondegenerate $2$-form.
+There is a unique vector field $X_j$ such that $\omega(X_j,V)=D_VF_j.$ Here $D_V F_j$ is the directional derivative of $F_j$ in the direction of $V$.
+The vector field $X_j$ is called the {\it Hamiltonian vector field\/} associated to $F_j$.
 Because $\omega(X_j,X_j)=0$, the vector field $X_j$ is tangent to the level set of $F_j$.
-Also, the flow generated by $F_j$ is symplectic; it preserves $\omega$.
+Also, the flow generated by $F_j$ preserves $\omega$.